 I can’t ignore any tension in the moment it happens.
 My safety relies on my ability to notice small signs of tension.
 With empathy, I can establish trust so each moment becomes an opportunity to learn, to feel safe, brave, and free.
 This way, we help a horse feel understood, rather than over-faced.

 It would be the same for us.
 I don’t want to be ignored or pressured to do something I’m not comfortable with.
-Like a horse – I need reassurance, understanding and confidence.
+Like a horse – I need reassurance, empathy and confidence.
 Impatience or force will only make it worse.
+I also want to feel that you understand my situation, my fears or concerns, my instincts, habits and needs.

-Horses are forgiving, but they also have photographic memories, so they are great teachers.
+Horses are forgiving, but they also have photographic memories, and forget very little, so they are great teachers for us.
 They teach us to plan ahead, and then to forget it and be flexible.
-They teach us to be relaxed, balanced and composed.
-They teach us to be aware of our body language, more clear, mindful, precise and timely and hopefully as kind and forgiving of their mistakes as they are of ours.
+They teach us the importance of being relaxed, balanced, trustworthy, consistant and composed.
+They teach us to be aware of our own body language, to be clear, mindful, precise and timely, and hopefully to notice how little things mean a lot, maybe to be a little self deprecating, but mostly to be as kind and forgiving of their mistakes as they are of ours.

 Leave a comment